temoto-framework-demos/voice_assistant_demo_ws/README.md

 The `temoto_namespace` argument is important for addressing the appropriate robot, e.g., if you say "Turn Michael clockwise" to Google Assistant then *Michael* is parsed as a `temoto_namespace` by [GoogleActions-to-UMRF parser action](https://github.com/temoto-telerobotics-demos/roscon_2019_ws/tree/master/src/roscon_temoto_ws/actions/ta_google_assistant_parser)

+NOTE: The `temoto_namespace` is case sensitive and Google Assistant and Amazon Alexa sometimes have hard time in parsing the name with first letter being in higher-case.
+This may lead to `The UMRF graph was not targeted at this Action Engine.` messages in the console.

 **Invoke the *Amazon Skill / Google Action***
 * Follow [this guide](https://github.com/temoto-telerobotics-demos/roscon_2019_ws/tree/master/src/roscon_temoto_ws/actions/ta_google_assistant_parser/google_assistant_project) to invoke Google Assistant Actions